 There are few things as serene as biking along a sandy beach with the ocean breeze at your back.
 Explore the coastline with the ease of a bicycle for an adventure!
 Be aware of the consistency of the sand of the beach you would like to bike on, as it may be necessary to have a fat tire bike.
 Or you can just stick to the bike path and pedal your way around to the restaurants instead of driving around on your vacation.

 Fat tire bikes give bicycles more surface area in contact with the ground so you can bike along surfaces that would normally be very difficult to bike along.
 Whether it is snow, sand, or heavy mud, fat tire bikes can make tough terrain feel easy!
 The Minnesotans love this outdoor activity and they are some of the most active and fit people in the country.
+If you are trying fat biking for the first time, it’s always wise to rent a bike from a local shop before buying.

 Tired of cars and traffic lights while out biking?
 Different than pure downhill mountain biking, mountain biking can give you a fantastic workout while getting you out in nature and fresh air.
 Mountain biking requires more attention to technique on turns, sudden uphill and downhills, and good brakes!!
 Research your route in advance and be aware of trail conditions so you are prepared for what the conditions might be!
 There are some great apps out there like MtbProject, Trailforks and Singletracks that offer trail navigation so you don’t get lost.
+You can try out different types of bikes by renting a mountain bike from a local shop.

 Ski resorts had a great idea to keep the rust off the chairlifts in the summer.
 At most of the ski resorts, you can ride the chairlift up and take mountain biking trails down the mountain.
 However, most downhill trails are best suited for intermediate to advanced riders, so check with the resort and make sure they have some ‘Green’ trails available if you’re a beginner.

 Many people plan long bike treks that can take multiples days where they camp along the way.
 This can offer countless rewards such as amazing views and scenery, feeling accomplished after completing the journey, and being able to cover much more ground than with typical backpacking.
 It is important to plan accordingly, have the right gear, and know the weather forecast in advance!
+Check out our backpacking list in #3 above for some key essentials for your trip.
+Bikepacking typically requires the use of specialized bags that attach to your bike, but the sport shares many of the same camping essentials!

 Either bring a group of friends to the beach or join in on a team!
 Beach volleyball is an amazing activity for the summer to get some sun and play in the sand.
 Don’t be afraid to jump and dive to hit the ball, it’s a huge part of the fun of playing at the beach.